shashank-srikant/data4good/README.md

 1. Create an account on GitHub.
 GitHub is used by people to store and share source code.
 You can read more in [this tutorial on getting started with GitHub](https://medium.com/@sauravbhagat_10426/how-to-upload-code-to-github-6db1c8ff56aa).

-2. Create a _public repository_ on your GitHub account called `data4governance-application`.
+2. Create a _public repository_ on your GitHub account called `data4governance-application` (note - all lower case letters).

 3. Upload your code in your `data4governance-application` repository.
 Upload your source file (.py extension) directly.